-In October and November 2020, the Company entered into Ioan agreements with Renown Future Limited, a controlling shareholder of the Company, of which Mr. He Luling, the non-executive Director and the Chairman of the Company, is also its sole director.
+In October and November 2020, the Company entered into loan agreements with Renown Future Limited, a controlling shareholder of the Company, of which Mr. He Luling, the former non-executive Director and the former Chairman of the Company, is also its sole director.

-In April and June 2021, the Company entered into Ioan extension agreements with Renown Future to extend the maturity dates of these Ioans to 31 December 2022.
-The drawdown period of the HK\$9,000,000 unutilised amount of the second Ioan has also been extended to 31 December 2022.
+In April and June 2021, the Company entered into loan extension agreements with Renown Future to extend the maturity dates of these loans to 31 December 2022.
+The drawdown period of the HK\$9,000,000 unutilised amount of the second loan has also been extended to 31 December 2022.